neurodroid/stimfit/doc/sphinx/howto/ascii.rst

 Usage
 =====

-To see how both function work simply import the spells module in the Python console of Stimfit and try the example files.
+To see how both function work import the spells module in the Python console of Stimfit and try the example files.
 For example:

 ::